 Of course, a corded upright is never going to be as convenient as a cordless vacuum cleaner – particularly as the Shark only has an 8-metre cord length.
 This isn’t the shortest we’ve seen, but we expected a wider cleaning radius from an XL model.
 Instead, you have to change plug sockets for each room.

 It’s also worth noting that the trade-off for having a wider floorhead is that it’s more difficult to manoeuvre around furniture.
 This is less of an issue in big rooms though.

-This makes it a good choice for allergy sufferers who want a bagless vacuum.
+This makes it a decent choice for allergy sufferers who want a bagless vacuum.
 However, we should note that a bagged model is nearly always the best choice if you’re sensitive to dust, as bags keep allergens trapped during the emptying process.